rakicodes/vt-assessment/README.md

     * Make sure you’re in the root directory

 # Production
 1. Set up your .env file in the root directory.
 Fill up the .env with your postgreSQL credentials and port number.
-It should look something like this but with your info:
+It should look something like this but with your info:<br><br>
-PORT = 8000<br><br>
+PORT = 8000<br>
 USERNAME = userName<br>
 HOST = hostName<br>
 DB = dbName<br>